sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### 4. Cultural capabilities

 #### 4.2 Westrum organizational culture

-##### 4.2.1 Objectives
+##### 4.2.1 Outcomes

-Create a [generative culture](https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture) that fosters information flow and trust by examining the six aspects of Westrum's model of organizational culture.
+Create a [generative culture](https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture) that fosters information flow and trust by examining the six aspects of the Westrum model of organizational culture.

 ##### 4.2.2.
 Indicators

-Present these measures together (unlabeled and untitled) with responses ranging from Strongly Disagree (=1) to Neither Agree nor Disagree (=4) to Strongly Agree (=7).
+Present these measures together (un-labelled and untitled) with responses ranging from Strongly Disagree (=1) to Neither Agree nor Disagree (=4) to Strongly Agree (=7).
 They are a latent construct, which means you can average their scores to provide a single score for your Westrum culture metric.

 - On my team, information is actively sought.